Nikon QV-1000C: The history of Nikon's first electronic camera

 According to John Harcourt, Nikon USA had one camera left in the late 1990s.
 This may or may not be the same camera shown in a Youtube video posted by Mark Cruz, a Tech Rep at Nikon Canada in January 2011.
 (I've unsuccessfully tried to contact Mr. Cruz for additional information about this particular camera.)

 In March 2013, another QV-1000C turned up at the Dutch photo dealer Foto Henny Hoogeveen in Noordwijk aan Zee, approx. 40 km from Amsterdam.
 The kit was bought from a former Nikon manager in the Netherlands.
 It's not for sale and will be displayed as part of a Nikon collection in the store.
 The camera body serial number is 200106.
 Both lenses have serial number 200105 (a first - all other serial numbers recorded so far are unique).
+UPDATE: In October 2018, it turns out the kit has been sold.

 UPDATE: In December 2013, a QV-1000C with two lenses (complete kit without the transmitter) was sold on the Swedish auction site Tradera.com.
 In November 2014, the camera was sold once again via WestLicht Photographica Auction in Vienna.
 The camera's serial number is 200230 (10-40mm serial no. 200091 and 11-120mm serial no. 200083).